adekolaolat/bods-liverpool-azure-data-engineering/guides/transformation.md

 - Write enriched data to Gold Delta table (partitioned by date).

-## Integrate Silver and Gold Notebook into ADF
+## Orchestrate Silver and Gold Notebook using ADF

 - Create new pipeline in ADF